Partners in Ministry

 Research Services provides a wide variety of services including articles and reports, demographics information, statistics, program evaluations, Ten-Year Trends and other data and expertise.

-For the purpose of the 1001 New Worshiping Community “Seed” grant, it is not a requirement for the Stated Clerk/Presbyter to have completed the Office of the General Assembly Church Change Form (CCF) on behalf of the project to be supported.
-However, it is a requirement to complete the CCF prior to applying for the 1001 New Worshiping Community “Investment” grant.
-The CCF may be found at the OGA Stated Clerk’s File Cabinet.
+For the purpose of the New Worshiping Community Seed grant, it is not a requirement for the Stated Clerk to have completed the Office of the General Assembly Church Change Form (CCF) on behalf of the project to be supported.
+However, it is a requirement to complete the CCF prior to applying for the New Worshiping Community Investment grant.